-According to researchers from WHOI, what the majestic creatures appear to be doing is technically described as “belly to belly” in whale parlance.
+According to researchers from WHOI, what the majestic creatures appear to be doing in the drone video is technically described as “belly to belly” in whale parlance.
 It’s a form of showing affection and, perhaps, signals attempts at mating.

 On the other hand, Susan Parks, a behavioral ecologist at New York’s Syracuse University, calls the interaction nothing more than curious animal behavior.
 She tells National Geographic:

 North Atlantic right whales engage in these social surface interactions very commonly.
 The behavior has been observed in all known habitats, at all times of the year.